-In order to provide quality education to all our learners, and not only to those that have recently entered our province, the WCED introduced the 'classroom expansion' plan, which ensures that learners from a diversity of backgrounds, most especially from disadvantaged communities, enjoy greater access to schools in the province with a record of success.
+In order to provide quality education to all our learners, the WCED introduced the 'classroom expansion' plan, which ensures that learners from a diversity of backgrounds, most especially from disadvantaged communities, enjoy greater access to schools in the province with a record of success.
 In this way we are expanding access to quality education.